Elliptic Integrable Systems: a Comprehensive Geometric Interpretation

-where we use notations of section~\ref{phitorsion} for $T^v$, and the notations defined above (just before definition~\ref{def-nijenhuis -F}) for $T^\ver$. \end{prop} In a more general context we can relate $T^v$ and $T^\ver$ as follows. \begin{prop} Let $(N,\nabla)$ be an affine manifold.
+where we use notations of section~\ref{phitorsion} for $T^v$, and the notations defined above (in the begining of \ref{subsec-f-struct}) for $T^\ver$. \end{prop} In a more general context we can relate $T^v$ and $T^\ver$ as follows. \begin{prop} Let $(N,\nabla)$ be an affine manifold.
 Let us suppose that we have some splitting $TN=\ver\oplus\hor$, where $\hor,\ver$ inherit the names of horizontal and vertical subbundles respectively.
 Then the vertical torsion and the vertical part of the torsion satisfy the following relations